ropensci/spocc/cran-comments.md

 --------

-This version removes a defunct API, and changes the maintainer to Hannah L. Owens
+This version removes unused arguments from documentation and addresses an update to dependency `ridigbio`.

 Thanks!